 - Improper bed height and lack of adequate bedrails

 - Weakness linked to malnutrition and/or dehydration

-An experienced Dallas injury attorney can help you establish liability by conducting an investigation of the facts and circumstances surrounding your loved one’s fall.
+An experienced personal injury attorney can help you establish liability by conducting an investigation of the facts and circumstances surrounding your loved one’s fall.

 Can Fall-Related Injuries Be Prevented?